-Methods of assessment will vary according to the practices of the faculty within which the candidate is working for the Palaeography/Codicology element.
+Assessment Methods of assessment will vary according to the practices of the faculty within which the candidate is working for the Palaeography/Codicology element.
 The work produced will thus be assessed according to the regulations laid down by the relevant faculty.
 This unit accounts for 20% of the overall mark.
 Written work prescribed for assessment by the relevant Faculty or Sub-Faculty must be submitted.
 Where applicable, on-course test results will be reported by the class leader to the Chairman of Examiners as part of the class attendance record.
 Where the relevant Faculty does not stipulate an earlier deadline for the submission of the Palaeography/Codicology essay/exercise, the deadline is as in the table above.
 See Section 3 for submission instructions.

-2.5 Option courses

-In each of Michaelmas and Hilary Terms candidates will take one Option paper of their choice, from the subject options made available by the participating faculties in any given year and term.
+2.5 Option courses In each of Michaelmas and Hilary Terms candidates will take one Option paper of their choice, from the subject options made available by the participating faculties in any given year and term.
 Candidates should note, when choosing the sequence of their Options, that a given subject may only be available in one of the two terms, and that options available vary from year to year, depending on the availability of teaching staff.
-They should also keep in mind that their Options must be taken from two different subject areas.
+The Faculty reserves the right to not run an option if insufficient numbers enrol.
+Candidates should also keep in mind that their Options must be taken from two different subject areas.